 MATH 370-3 Geometry I Geometry of curves and surfaces.
 The course will generally begin with a thorough investigation of the local theory of curves, and then proceed to the geometry of regular surfaces.
 Topics discussed will include: the first and second fundamental forms, orientability, and the Gauss map, and examples will include ruled and minimal surfaces.
 The course would conclude with the proof of the Gauss-Bonnet Theorem.

 Prerequisites: MATH 201-3, 220-3 or permission of the instructor

-MATH 389-3 Special Topics in Mathematics The topic of this course varies depending on student interest and faculty availability.
-May be taken any number of times provided all topics are distinct.
+MATH 389-3 Special Topics in Mathematics The topic of this course varies depending on student interest and faculty availability

 Prerequisites: permission of instructor